 This question isn’t just you being nice and instilling trust.
 It’s the final piece as you discover how to get teams to accomplish goals.
 What it really does is communicate that your team is expected to ask for assistance, simultaneously holding them accountable.
 Anyone operating in a vacuum is prone to error, so we want to normalize asking for help.

-Asking how you can help is a subtle reminder you trust them to accomplish what they commit to accomplish, but it also removes excuses.
-Leaders can’t blame circumstance, budget, or time, after you’ve asked this question.
+Asking how you can help is a subtle reminder you trust them to accomplish what they commit to, but it also removes excuses.
+Leaders can’t blame circumstance, budget, or time after you’ve asked this question.
 If those things were issues, they had the opportunity to ask for help, but because they didn’t ask responsibility sits with them.
 This also motivates you too.

 If you don’t want people using excuses, asking this question also holds you responsible, to ensure their needs are addressed when they do ask for assistance.
 If you don’t, then they do have an excuse.